ACCESS-NRI/access-om3-configs/README.md

 ## Running OM3 and the configurations in this repository

-If you would like to run the model, see [How to Run ACCESS OM3 documentation]([url](https://docs.access-hive.org.au/models/run-a-model/run-access-om3/)).
+If you would like to run the model, see the [How to Run ACCESS OM3 documentation](https://docs.access-hive.org.au/models/run-a-model/run-access-om3/).

 ## Repository structure